open-contracting/kingfisher-summarize/docs/index.rst

 Kingfisher Views runs SQL statements to create schemas, containing tables and views, which summarize the OCDS data in specified collections from `Kingfisher Process <https://kingfisher-process.readthedocs.io/>`__.

-The schemas are created in the database used by Kingfisher Process, and the schemas' names start with ``view…``.
-(Note that the default ``public`` schema contains the tables created by Kingfisher Process.)
+The schemas are created in the database used by Kingfisher Process, and the schemas' names start with ``view``.
+(The default ``public`` schema contains the tables created by Kingfisher Process.)

 Typical usage
 -------------